wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 (florets) surrounded by a series of bracts; which may be mistaken for a single flower.
 Such a cluster is called a *capitulum* .

-> a\) Dissect apart some flowers from the centre of a capitulum.
-Is each
-> flower subtended by a membranous scale or leaf, or does it arise on the
-> receptacle without an associated leaf?
+1. Dissect apart some flowers from the centre of a capitulum.
+Is each flower subtended by a membranous scale or leaf, or does it arise on the receptacle without an associated leaf?

-b\) Look for the calyx and corolla; the former may be present as branched or unbranched hairs, or may be totally absent.
+2. Look for the calyx and corolla; the former may be present as branched or unbranched hairs, or may be totally absent.
 The petals are fused to form a tube.
 How many lobes are there around the mouth of the tube?
 This indicates the number of petals in the flower.

-c\) The stamens are borne on the inside of the corolla tube (*epipetalous)*, and the anthers are themselves fused into a tube around the style.
+3. The stamens are borne on the inside of the corolla tube (*epipetalous)*, and the anthers are themselves fused into a tube around the style.

-How many stamens are there?
+4. How many stamens are there?

-Does this equal the number of petals?
+5. Does this equal the number of petals?

-d\) Look for a flower in which the stigma is projecting, and note how many stigmatic branches there are - this may not reflect the number of locules present in the ovary, of course.
+6. Look for a flower in which the stigma is projecting, and note how many stigmatic branches there are - this may not reflect the number of locules present in the ovary, of course.

-e\) Is the ovary inferior or superior?
+7. Is the ovary inferior or superior?

-f\) The fruits are small and indehiscent, and mostly dispersed by wind or animal vectors.
+8. The fruits are small and indehiscent, and mostly dispersed by wind or animal vectors.

-Examine the fruits, noting any mechanism or structure that might aid dispersal.
+9. Examine the fruits, noting any mechanism or structure that might aid dispersal.

-g\) Construct a floral diagram and a floral formula for the flower.
+10. Construct a floral diagram and a floral formula for the flower.

-h\) Now examine the flowers (florets) at the outer edge of the capitulum.
+11. Now examine the flowers (florets) at the outer edge of the capitulum.

-What (if any) differences exist between the central and marginal flowers?
+12. What (if any) differences exist between the central and marginal flowers?
 Construct a floral formula for the marginal floret.

 ## Family Proteaceae, the Waratah family